olvaffe/olv-notes/linux/init.md

   makes it pwd and /
   - it is called from `mnt_init` from `vfs_caches_init`
   - `rootfs` is a `tmpfs`
+  - it is usually empty at this moment
 - when kernel is fully initialized (`rest_init`), it spawns the first thread with pid 1 to execute `kernel_init`
 - pid 1 calls `populate_rootfs` or `default_rootfs` to populate rootfs